 Blitzify helps you keep track of your maintenance schedule

 When you enter your vehicle into your Blitzify garage, along with your current mileage, we’ll be able to provide you with your maintenance schedule, alert you to upcoming maintenance and even allow you to compare price quotes from local area service providers on your required services.
-That way you won’t be caught with a serious problem, signalled by a flashing check engine light…
+That way you won’t be caught with a serious problem, signaled by a flashing check engine light…

 Also, Blitzify also allows you to schedule services online, saving you time and money!